matthewmueller/dots/Readme.md

 ### Ubuntu (server)

-The OSX build does the following:
+The Ubuntu build does the following:

 - dash => bash
 - creates a user